Carbonear: History

 By the time the British began permanent colonization of the island in the early 17th century, the name Carbonear was already being used by the seasonal fishermen familiar with the area.
 Most of the area's land had been granted to Sir Percival Willoughby.
 One of Carbonear's first residents was Nicholas Guy, co-founder of the first British colony in Canada at Cuper's Cove (now Cupids), founder of the Bristol's Hope Colony (now Harbour Grace), and father of the first English child born in Canada.
-He moved there from the other colonies by no later 1631 to fish and farm the land with his family in an agreement with Willoughby.
+He moved there from the other colonies by no later than 1631 to fish and farm the land with his family in an agreement with Willoughby.
 The Guy family continued as the predominant planter family in Carbonear throughout the 17th century.

-At about this time legend tells of an Irish princess of the O'Conner family, Sheila NaGeira, who settled in Carbonear after being rescued by privateer Peter Easton and marrying his first officer Gilbert Pike.
-Much is known about Easton and his exploits, but evidence of NaGeira has yet to be found.
-The legend's combination of romance, pirates, and New World adventure has inspired much research and numerous works of fiction on the topic.

 By the late 17th century, unlike many settlements in Newfoundland from this period where men outnumbered the women by a ratio of ten to one, Carbonear was a true community with families, and many women and children to help develop the town's prosperity.
 It became a target for England's enemies, and privateers.
 When war broke out with France, Carbonear was attacked by French captain Pierre Le Moyne d'Iberville during the Avalon Peninsula Campaign.
 The citizens survived by retreating to the fortified Carbonear Island, but the town, documented by the French as being "very well-established" and containing properties that were "the best-built in all of Newfoundland", was burned to the ground.
 During four months of raids, Iberville was responsible for the destruction of thirty-six Newfoundland settlements.
 By the end of March 1697, only Bonavista and Carbonear Island remained in English hands.